bsi-software/bsi-cx-scaffold-design/README.md

 the [Wiki](https://github.com/bsi-software/bsi-cx-design-build/wiki) to get more information on the design build.
 To get more information on BSI CX designs, checkout our [online documentation](https://bsi-software.github.io/bsi-cx-docs/).

+## Usage

+Use this template, if you have to start from scratch and adjusting the [master template](https://github.com/bsi-software/bsi-cx-design-master-template-web) would be too much work.
+Be aware, that this template really is not more than a scaffold.
+This is exactly the scope of this template: providing a structure.
+The template only contains a minimal working examples and no complete design.

 ## Requirements

 To use this package you have to fulfill the following requirements: